 Progress on the long-term solution was delayed due to the COVID-19 pandemic.
 Two subsequent meetings via Zoom have been held with this stakeholder group to finalize the proposed Amendment to Extended Stay, which provides a long-term solution to this need.
-A public hearing notice for the Planning Commission meeting regarding the proposed Amendment was publicized in the Monterey County Herald on June 4, 2021.
+Because there are a number of hotels/motels located in the Airport Overlay, any potential legislation needed to be presented to the Airport Land Use Commission (ALUC), further extending the time needed for the adoption of such an Ordinance.